How to Become a Counselor in Wisconsin

 Internship Requirements

-In addition to the coursework listed above, LPC licensure in Wisconsin also requires the completion of a three semester-hour supervised practicum in providing counseling to clients.
+In addition to the coursework listed above, LPC licensure in Wisconsin also requires the completion of a three-semester-hour supervised practicum and possibly up to six hours of supervised internship in providing counseling to clients.
 This requirement is distinct from post-graduate supervision, which is also necessary for licensure.

 (Back to Top)